 In Japan you pay per station, tickets are sold at vending machines, do not leave your ticket it is also used to leave the station.
 You should pay close attention to the wagons, some trains have wagons exclusively for women and smokers.
 Remember that trem stations do not operate 24 hours a day.

 To better understand how trains in Japan work, let's leave some videos below:

 There are thousands of articles and videos on the internet explaining how to take trains in Japan.
 We don't want to cover the same things as these sites, let's go deeper and study ways to communicate at a train station.

-Below are some phrases that you will likely need to speak or hear during your train ride back to Japan.
-Study them a lot and be prepared because you will not hear the exact phrases below.
+Below are some phrases that you will probably need to speak or hear during your tremor trip in Japan.
+Study them well and be prepared because you will not hear exactly the same sentences below.